APAC Director - APAC

 What’s your favourite memory at BPS?

 I think the APAC Q4 2019 celebration.
 It was a really good indication of how our presence and the team had grown in the APAC region.
-It was the first time I had physically met my team.
-Meeting people face to face was great and it was great to go out for dinner, enjoy a few drinks and celebrate our hard work with fun activities.
+It was the first time I had physically met some of my team, including those based in the Philippines.
+Meeting people face-to-face was great and it was fantastic to go out for dinner, enjoy a few drinks and celebrate our hard work with fun activities.

 What’s next for you?